 - Bad Credit: 300-550

 So now the question begs to be asked, what kind of score do car dealerships want?
 Here again, the answer is not quite as simple as you would probably like.

 Auto lenders have access to their own FICO scoring report that predicts the likelihood that you would default on an auto loan.
 Not only is it separate from the other three credit bureaus, but the range is different as well (250-900).

 So does this mean you shouldn’t worry about what your credit scores are on the other reports?

-Poor credit equals higher interest rates, which equals more money in their pockets.
+Poor and bad credit equals higher interest rates, which equals more money in their pockets.
 So, no auto dealer really ‘wants’ you to have a solid credit score.
 A better way to ask your question would be, “What credit score do I want?” or “How much can I afford to pay each month?”

 The following credit ranges are just the average credit score across the auto industry and can vary greatly dealership to dealership.
 Choose your dealership and lender wisely.

 - Bad Credit: 549 and below